muratkeremozcan/prod-ready-serverless/notes.md

 const {get} = require('lodash')

 /** Feeds an event into a lambda function handler and processes the response.
- * If the Content-Type of the response is 'application/json' and a body is present,
+ * If the content-type of the response is 'application/json' and a body is present,
  * the body of the response is parsed from JSON into an object.
  * @async
  * @param {Object} event - The event object to pass to the handler.
  * @param {string} functionName - The name of the handler to execute.